dicepencilpaper/emprise/emprise.md

 ### Gear

 In addition to weapons, your adventurer needs some gear that will keep them safe in their travels, as well as keeping them fed and hydrated.
 This includes items like rations, a waterskin, torches, a lamp, rope, and other items that can help on an adventure.
 Not having a required item for an action can prevent an adventurer in performing a certain action.
-Also, in some cases (as judged by the Coordinator), having the correct gear for an action will provide DS -1 to the roll.
+Also, in some cases (as judged by the Broker), having the correct gear for an action will provide DS -1 to the roll.

 [Back to Contents](#contents)